Arcana (film): Production

 Giulio Questi's new film was first announced in mid-1970 by Lucia Bosé who announced her next film would be titled Amanda a mysterious mother, a fortune teller, and a sorceress."
 Filming was done in Milan between June and July 1971 with the title changed to Arcana.

 Release

 Arcana was released in 1972.
-Film historian Roberto Curti described the film as a commercial disaster as the distributor D.D.E. went bankrupt when they were still printing copies of the film.
+Film historian Roberto Curti described the film as a commercial disaster as the distributor D.D.F. went bankrupt when they were still printing copies of the film.
 Only five prints of the film were distributed across Italy and it did not play in any major cities.